Weaker Assumptions for Asymmetric Trust: Consensus

 \item[No bias:] The distribution of the coin is uniform over $\mathcal{B}$.

 \end{description} \end{definition}

-Algorithm~\ref{alg:acc} provides a solution to the common coin taking $d=7$ and $d'=6$.
-Note that these values are not the smallest depths that allow the algorithm to solve the problem, but are the depths we will need within the context of the consensus algorithm.
-In fact, the same algorithm allows to solve \op{CC[0, 1]}.
-The common coin scheme follows the approach of Rabin~\cite{DBLP:conf/focs/Rabin83} and assumes that coins are predistributed by a trusted dealer.
+Algorithm~\ref{alg:acc} provides a solution to the common coin taking any value $d'$ and $d=d'+1$.
+In our consensus construction, we require \op{CC[8, 9]} in particular.
+The common coin we design is strong and it follows the approach of Rabin~\cite{DBLP:conf/focs/Rabin83} and assumes that coins are predistributed by a trusted dealer.
 The scheme uses Benaloh-Leichter~\cite{DBLP:conf/crypto/Leichter88} secret sharing, such that the coin is additively shared within every quorum.
 The dealer shares one coin for every possible round of the protocol and when a process receives a share it can verify that it was indeed created by the dealer.
 This can be done using standard digital signatures but is outside the scope of this paper.
-Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24} follow the same outline in their scheme.
+Alpos~\etal~\cite{DBLP:journals/dc/AlposCTZ24} follow the same approach in their scheme.
+Theorem~\ref{theorem:acc} proves the correctness of the algorithm.

 \begin{algo*}[tbh] \vbox{